 And some sketches.

-A trip to the Barbican isn’t complete without a enjoying a bit of sun in the courtyard and appreciating the rare occasions where concrete architecture works :)
+A trip to the Barbican isn’t complete without enjoying a bit of sun in the courtyard and appreciating one of the occasions where concrete architecture is done well.